-What do you think of when you hear the words "boy scout"?
-If you're like many people, certain images may come to mind, such as tents, campfires, hikes in the woods, merit badges, and young boys learning the basics of good citizenship.
+What do you think of when you hear the words “scout”?
+If you’re like many people, certain images may come to mind.
+This may include tents, campfires, hikes in the woods, and merit badges.
+You might picture young kids learning the basics of good citizenship.

 But what about spies?
-Most people probably don't think about espionage when they hear "boy scout," but maybe they should.
+Most people probably don’t think about espionage when they hear “scout.”
+But maybe they should!
 After all, the man responsible for starting the Boy Scouts was a British spy named Robert Baden-Powell.

 He became known for his ability to hide secret information in drawings of insects.
 For example, the patterns on a butterfly’s wings could be used to transmit information about the elevation contours of an area to be invaded.

-Years later, Baden-Powell returned to England and discovered that his handbook had become popular among young boys who used it to play a game they called scouting.
+Years later, Baden-Powell returned to England.
+There, he discovered that his handbook had become popular among young boys.
+They used it to play a game they called scouting.
 Kids loved the lessons about tracking and observation.

 In August 1907, Baden-Powell took a group of boys to Brownsea Island off the southern coast of England.
-Over the course of a couple of weeks, he taught them how to camp, as well as basic survival skills and fun games.
+Over the course of a couple of weeks, he taught them how to camp.
+He also taught them basic survival skills and fun games.
 This experiment would form the groundwork for what would become the Boy Scouts.

-At the same time, similar organizations were growing in the United States, including Ernest Thompson Seton's Woodcraft Indians and Daniel Carter Beard's Sons of Daniel Boone.
-But the Boy Scouts would not officially begin until Chicago businessman William D. Boyce would have a chance encounter in England.
+At the same time, similar organizations grew in the United States.
+But the Boy Scouts of America would not officially begin until Chicago businessman William D. Boyce would have a chance encounter in England.

 While on business in England, Boyce got lost in the fog.
 A young boy came to his rescue.
-When Boyce tried to tip him for his help, the boy refused, explaining that he was a Boy Scout who couldn't accept payment for a simple good deed.
+When Boyce tried to tip him for his help, the boy refused.
+He explained that he was a Boy Scout who couldn’t accept payment for a simple good deed.

-Boyce was impressed and learned all about scouting, including meeting Baden-Powell himself.
+Boyce was impressed.
+He learned all about scouting, including meeting Baden-Powell himself.
 Upon his return to the U.S., he incorporated the Boy Scouts of America on February 8, 1910.
-The Boy Scouts soon incorporated the Woodcraft Indians and the Sons of Daniel Boone.
-Seton became the first Chief Scout, and Beard became the first national commissioner.